lukewarkentin/skrunchy2025/data-raw/README.md

 ### `check-sets-per-day.csv`

 Number of sets at Skeena River Tyee test fishery by day.
 Check bias of assumption of equal effort by week for expansions of GSI by weekly catch.
-File created by querying FOS database using FOSer package and file `FOSer-exporter/scripts/query-FOS-catch-data-using-FOSer-package.R`
+File created by querying FOS database using [FOSer](https://gitlab.com/MichaelFolkes/foser) package, the FOSEer-exporter repo (private), and file `FOSer-exporter/scripts/query-FOS-catch-data-using-FOSer-package.R`

 ## `tyee-sampling-biodata-ages/`